Gimbal360: Canonicalizing Planar Diffusion for Spherical Panorama Completion: Extended Experimental Setups

 \subsection{Inference Details}

-During inference, we utilize the Euler sampler for 30 denoising steps with a Classifier-Free Guidance (CFG) scale of 30.0.
-To leverage our learned shift-equivariance during the diffusion generation process, at each denoising step $t$, we apply a random horizontal circular shift $\delta_t$ to the latent representation.
-Instead of immediately reversing this shift after the noise prediction, we allow the spatial frame to continuously translate throughout the generative trajectory.
-This dynamic, step-by-step shifting ensures that the Euclidean boundary of the latent tensor is constantly repositioned across the $S^1$ manifold, preventing any static seam from forming.
-Once all denoising steps are completed, we apply a single inverse circular shift that compensates for the total accumulated translation to realign the final latent with the canonical conditioning.
-Finally, the denoised latents are passed through the Circular VAE decoder, natively yielding a mathematically seamless, gravity-aligned $360^\circ$ panorama.
+We use the Euler sampler for 30 denoising steps with a classifier-free guidance scale of 30.0, the default configuration of Flux-fill.
+To exploit the learned shift equivariance, we apply a random circular shift $\delta_t$ to the latent at each denoising step and let the spatial frame translate continuously along the generative trajectory, so the Euclidean border of the latent tensor is repositioned across the $S^1$ boundary throughout sampling and no static seam can form.
+After the final step, a single inverse shift compensates the accumulated translation and realigns the latent with the canonical conditioning, and the result is decoded with the circular-padded VAE decoder.